Volgograd: Volgograd

-In addition, 50,000 people signed a petition to Vladimir Putin, asking that the city's name be permanently changed to Stalingrad.
+In addition, in January 2013, 50,000 people signed a petition to Russian president Vladimir Putin, asking that the city's name be permanently changed to Stalingrad.
 President Putin has replied that such a move should be preceded by a local referendum and that the Russian authorities will look into how to bring about such a referendum.

-Politics
+In 2025, the city's airport was renamed as Stalingrad International Airport following a decree by Putin in memory of the battle.

+Governance

 In 2011, the City Duma canceled direct election of the mayor and confirmed the position of City Manager.
 This was short-lived, as in March 2012, Volgograd residents voted for relevant amendments to the city charter to reinstate the direct mayoral elections.

 Administrative and municipal status

+The Administrative divisions of Volgograd consists of 8 districts; Traktorozavodsky district, Krasnooktyabrsky district, Dzerzhinsky, Tsentraly district, Voroshilovsky district, Kirovsky district, Sovietsky District and Krasnoarmeysky district.

 Volgograd is the administrative center of Volgograd Oblast.
 Within the framework of administrative divisions, it is incorporated as the city of oblast significance of Volgograd—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of oblast significance of Volgograd is incorporated as Volgograd Urban Okrug.

 Economy

 Although the city was on an important trade route for moving timber, grain, cotton, cast iron, fish, salt and linseed oil, the economic reach of the Volga was relatively small.
 When the first rail lines were linked up to Moscow in 1871, this isolated area was suddenly and efficiently connected to the rest of the empire.
 Thanks to that connection, the province became a major producer, processor and exporter of grain, supplying most of Russia.
 By the 1890s, the economy of Volgograd (then Tsaritsyn), relied mainly on the trade of grain, naphtha, fish and salt.
 Modern Volgograd remains an important industrial city.
 Industries include shipbuilding, oil refining, steel and aluminum production, manufacture of heavy machinery and vehicles at the Volgograd Tractor Plant and Titan-Barrikady plant, and chemical production.
 The large Volgograd Hydroelectric Plant is a short distance to the north of Volgograd.
+South of the city near the river Lukoil operates the large Volgograd Refinery.